vinceumo/todo/tutorial.md

 [Vue warn]: Error in render: "TypeError: todoLists[currentListIndex] is undefined"
 ```

-As you might guess we have this error because our `todoLists` is empty and we still try to render some part of our application that relies on the values of `todoLists`.
-We are going to use to use conditional rendering `v-if` and `v-else`.

-We are going to render our main content only if `todoLists.length > 0` moreover we want the user to able to create a new list, we are going to use `v-else` to show an alternative main content that will help the user create a new list.
+As you might have guessed, we have this error because our `todoLists` is empty and we still try to render some part of our application that relies on the values of `todoLists`.
+We will use conditional rendering `v-if` and `v-else`, to fix this issue we will render our main content only if `todoLists.length > 0`.
+Moreover, we want the user to able to create a new list, we will use `v-else` to show an alternative main content that will help the user create a new list.

 ```html
 <main v-if="todoLists.length > 0">